adamgian/minify-selectors/crates/parse_selectors/info.md

 > bar.innerHtml = `<button class="btn btn-danger" id="${foo}"></button>`;
 > ```
 >
-> minify-selectors currently does not support parsing of selector names in expressions and logic within the function arguments. [#15](https://github.com/adamgian/minify-selectors/issues/15) can resolve to a certain extent and can [#11](https://github.com/adamgian/minify-selectors/issues/11) offers a work-around for this issue.
+> minify-selectors currently does not support parsing of selector names in expressions and logic within the function arguments.
+Selector names will need to be prefixed (see: [Marking selectors](#marking-selectors)). [#15](https://github.com/adamgian/minify-selectors/issues/15) aims to resolve this a certain extent.
 >
 > ```js
 > // 😢